dylanmc/CryptoBook/src/03_cryptol.rst

 Implementing the Caesar cipher in Cryptol
 -----------------------------------------

-Using what you've learned so far, let's implement the Ceasar cipher in Cryptol.
+Using what you've learned so far, let's implement the Caesar cipher in Cryptol.
 Let's start by breaking down the process of encrypting and decrypting data using the Caesar cipher.